MartinH0/webp/README.md

 # Drawbacks to keep in mind

-Note that this extension produces an additional load on your server (each processed image is reprocessed) and possibly creates a lot of additional files that consume disk space (size varies depending on your ImageMagick/GraphicsMagick configuration).
+Note that this extension produces an additional load on your server (each processed image is reprocessed) and possibly creates a lot of additional files that consume disk space (size varies depending on your! configuration).

 # Inspiration

-This extension was inspired by Angela Dudtkowski's _cs_webp_ extension that has some flaws and got no update since early 2017.
+This extension was inspired by [Angela Dudtkowski](https://www.clickstorm.de/agentur/)'s _cs_webp_ extension that has some flaws and got no update since early 2017.
 Thanks Angela :-)

 # Changelog